rvsyn/rvsyn/README.md

 * Step 5: Delivery.
 Ability to do, technique, art.
 Expression, implementation of the idea as a narrative from the design, delivered as a memory message to the Receiver, who as perceives the design deploys the idea into its comparative evaluation.

 # License
-- The software in the projects (TBA) are licensed under the [MIT License](https://github.com/virtknois/virtknois/blob/main/LICENSE)
+The software in the projects (TBA) are licensed under the [MIT License](https://github.com/virtknois/virtknois/blob/main/LICENSE)
-- The not-software content, like essays, theory, images, databases, etc, are under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)
+The not-software content, like essays, theory, images, databases, etc, are under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)

+# Currently (related)
+* Learning frontend at Scrimba (HTML, CSS, JavaScript, React)
+* Leveraging: git/gitub, data structures, algorithms, python3
+* Starting with gcloud and azure, databases, java (core)

+# Background
+I have a Bsc in Architecture (UTFSM, Chile), know some headless cli scripting, know SMAW and MIG/MAG welding, carpentry, laying concrete, install solar panels, and how to grow vegetables.

 <!--
 **virtknois/virtknois** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.